Average Handle Time (AHT) is a key factor in how your call center plays a part in the success or failure of your support people.

 7. Build a knowledge base

-Building a knowledge base can help agents to acquire knowledge that they want in an instant.
+Building a knowledge base can help agents to acquirethe knowledge that they want in an instant.

-It helps them to solve customer issues quickly without making customers wait for long.
+It helps them to solve customer issues quickly without making customers wait for long, which helps in building brand sentiment.

 Hence, it increases customer satisfaction and decreases handle time.